grafana/AWS_Workshop/lab_1/lab_1_instructions.md

 ### Part 5: Show X-Ray Service Map
 We will now add the service graph from X-Ray to our dashboard.

-Next we will have the relevant error logs displayed on the dashboard.
+Next, we will have the relevant error logs displayed on the dashboard.

 ```Step 1:``` Click **Add** -> **Visualization**